membraneframework/unifex/pages/creating_unifex_natives.md

 In `c_src/_generated/` directory there should appear files both for usage as NIF and CNode.

 ### Types
-With Unifex, you can use some of build-in Elixir types (see more in [documentation](https://hexdocs.pm/unifex/supported_types.html)), as well as your own custom types.
-Currently, we support defining enums and structs.
-If you want to add structs or enums to the API of your native functions, you have to define them in the `*.spec.exs` file.
-There is an example of this:
+With Unifex, you can use some of built-in Elixir types (see more in [documentation](https://hexdocs.pm/unifex/supported_types.html)), as well as your custom types.

-With Unifex you can also define your custom types.
 Currently, we support defining enums and structs.
 If you want to add structs or enums to the API of your native functions, you have to define them in the `*.spec.exs` file.
 There is an example of this:

 ```elixir
 type my_enum :: :option_one | :option_two | :option_three | :option_four | :option_five